StevieLeDoan/Game-Calendar/README.md

 # Game-Calendar

 I decided to make this project using JS, HTML, and CSS.
-The reasoning behind it is my love for video games and how easy it is for me to keep track of what big titles are being released.
-Here it also describes the game itself when clicked on along when additional information about that game.
-For certain days when multiple games are released on the same day, there is an option to either click or scroll over to see more titles.
+My love for video games and how easy it is to keep track of what big titles are being released is what inspired me to create this.
+Here it also describes the game itself when clicked on along with any additional information about that said game.
+For certain days when multiple games are released on the same day, there is an option to click and scroll over to see more titles.
 The data that I used was an API key that I was able to get from rawg.io which is a huge database for video games.

 ![image](https://github.com/user-attachments/assets/0287bd16-dda0-4568-ab81-3a0f3c70c53a)